kube-logging/kube-logging.github.io/docs/configuration/fluentbit.md

 Fluent Bit is an open source and multi-platform Log Processor and Forwarder which allows you to collect data/logs from different sources, unify and send them to multiple destinations.

-You can configure the Fluent-bit deployment via the **fluentbit** section of the {{% xref "/docs/logging-operator/configuration/logging.md" %}}.
-This page shows some examples on configuring Fluent-bit.
+You can configure the Fluent Bit deployment via the **fluentbit** section of the {{% xref "/docs/logging-operator/configuration/logging.md" %}}.
+This page shows some examples on configuring Fluent Bit.
 For the detailed list of available parameters, see {{% xref "/docs/logging-operator/configuration/crds/v1beta1/fluentbit_types.md" %}}.

 ## Filters